 • Hammer Action: This kind weighting is closer to real acoustic keys than the weighted one.
 It has heavier lower keys that mimic the heavier hammers available on an acoustic piano.

-Buying an expensive piano for a 5 year old can be a bit nerve-wracking since it is hard to tell if the child is passionate about learning the piano or it is just a phase.
+Getting the best piano for a 5 year old can be a bit nerve-wracking since it is hard to tell if the child is passionate about learning the piano or it is just a phase.
 Fortunately, many miniature pianos out there are quite affordable.
 However, cheap pianos miss important features like weighted keys as well as a full set of keys.

 Instills Hard Work And Discipline: